auerlab/fasda/README.md

 FASDA is currently alpha-quality.

+Exact P-values and Mann-Whitney (Wilcoxon rank sum) P-values should be correct, as the results have been carefully examined and compared with output from R.  The primary remaining concern is that we have not conclusively proven that our down-sampling method for near-exact P-values is not skewed.
+The number of possible combinations of counts grows factorially with the number of replicates, so computing exact P-values takes a significant amount of time for more than 4 replicates.
+For 5 to 12 replicates, we down-sample the combinations in a not-entirely-random manner to estimate the exact P-value in far less time.
+We need more analysis of this approach to ensure that the results are not biased.

 The kallisto abundance.tsv file format is used as input for normalization and computing fold-change and P-values.
 The "fasda abundance" command computes abundances from SAM/BAM/CRAM files and